microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

 # Get started with Microsoft Graph in an AngularJS app

-This article describes the tasks required to get an access token from the v2 authentication endpoint and call Microsoft Graph.
+This article describes the tasks required to get an access token from the Azure AD v2.0 endpoint and call Microsoft Graph.
 It walks you through building the [Microsoft Connect Sample for AngularJS](https://github.com/microsoftgraph/angular-connect-rest-sample) and explains the main concepts that you implement to use Microsoft Graph.
 The article describes how to access the Microsoft Graph API by using raw REST calls.

 The following image shows the app you'll create.